guolindev/LitePal/README.md

 ## Developed By
  * Tony Green - tonygreendev@gmail.com

+## Bugs Report
+If you find any bug when using LitePal, please report **[here](https://github.com/LitePalFramework/LitePal/issues/new)**.
+Thanks for helping us building a better one.

 ## License
 ```
 Copyright (C)  Tony Green, LitePal Framework Open Source Project